6 Things You Should Do After Submitting a College Application

 4. Scheduling an Interview (If Possible)

 The thought of having an interview can be anxiety-provoking, but those nerves will dwindle a bit if you prepare.
-Some helpful tips I give students is to anticipate common questions getting asked, be yourself, and have your own questions ready to ask.
+I often tell students to anticipate common questions, be yourself, and have your own questions ready to ask.

 It’s also helpful to do research on that specific school before the interview.
 If you’re scheduling one after applying, though, you’ve probably already researched the school to make sure it’s a good fit for you.
 To get more details on the above tips and more suggestions on how to have a great college interview, check out this article.